methuselah-0/libreoffice-online-install.sh/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

 ## This Fork Info
+This is my first ever written bash-script.
+Use at your own risk.

 Reasons:
   - Builds were not working so I tried to make this fork more failsafe by having source versions set to known-to-work commits.
   - I also wanted a more commented version to better understand the installation process.